 Meggan Sommerville worked for Hobby Lobby in Aurora, Illinois as a frame shop manager for sixteen years.
-In 2010, Sommerville underwent a transition and legally changed her identity and gender to female.
+Sommerville underwent a transition and legally changed her identity and gender to female.
 Though she claims her co-workers were relatively positive of the process, Sommerville claims management began discriminating against her for being a transgender woman.

-In 2011, Sommerville began her lawsuit against Hobby Lobby with the Illinois Department of Human Rights because the craft chain refused to allow her to use the women's restroom facility.
+Sommerville began her lawsuit against Hobby Lobby with the Illinois Department of Human Rights because the craft chain refused to allow her to use the women's restroom facility.
 Instead, the company insisted she continue to use the men's facilities.

 Sommerville had to wait until the men's restroom was empty before she would enter.
 On one occasion, Sommerville could not wait and she used the female restroom.
 She was disciplined immediately.
 Though the suit was initially dismissed, it was reinstated by the Human Rights Commission.